 Rarely has there been a more apt title for a man who packed so much into his 83 years.

 William, spent his early years in the Scottish Borders town of Peebles with his father James, a successful cloth manufacturer, his mother Jean and five siblings.
-Among them his brother Robert who would play an important part in his life.
+Among them was his brother Robert who would play an important part in his life.

 William Chambers: education in the Scottish Borders

-He painted a bleak picture of his education in Peebles, saying that “In the schools I passed through, there was not a map, nor a book on geography, or history or science…” It was a simple and cheap arrangement, diversified with boisterous outdoor exercises and a certain amount of fighting…”
+He painted a bleak picture of his education in Peebles, saying that “In the schools, I passed through, there was not a map, nor a book on geography, or history or science…” It was a simple and cheap arrangement, diversified with boisterous outdoor exercises and a certain amount of fighting…”

 It was the local library that came to the rescue of both William and Robert giving them the opportunity to immerse themselves in the classics of English Literature.

 A set of the Encyclopedia Britannica, bought by their father, allowed them some insight into science and an old globe introduced them to geography.

 William spoke also of overhearing the intellectual conversations of his father and his acquaintances, often sparked by articles in the Edinburgh Review.

 He said, for example, I remember the interest we took in the account of the exertions of Sir William Herschel, in forming his famous telescope… which led to his discoveries in the planetary world.”

 By the time William had reached the age of 13, poor economic conditions, created in no small measure by the Napoleonic War, forced James Chambers into bankruptcy.